As Fast As Possible

 Next, open the Color Management from the Control Panel.
 Tick ‘Use my settings for this device’ option, and then ‘Add…’ the ICC profile.
 After that, go to the ‘Advanced’ tab where you will have to click on the “Change system defaults” first, and then you can tick the ‘Use Windows display calibration’ and as simple as that – that’s how to load ICC profile.

 This method works for installing the ICC profiles for Windows Vista, 7, 8, and 10 while MAC OS X users can copy the profiles to: ‘/Library/Colorsync/Profiles’ or ‘~/Library/Colorsync/Profiles’ depending on whether the profile should apply to the entire system or just a certain user.

 If you’re not satisfied with the results, try manually fine-tuning your monitor calibration using Lagom test images.

-There’s an excellent and free ICC software dubbed as ‘DisplayProfile‘ which you can use to easily store many ICC presets and quickly swap between them.
+There’s an excellent and free ICC software called ‘DisplayProfile‘ which you can use to easily store many ICC presets and quickly swap between them.